want the marks of making and assembling to reflect the journey

-the journey of exploration and learning in each pot, just
+of exploration and learning in each piece, just as a wrinkle

-as a wrinkle or dimple depicts expression and character in
+or dimple depicts expression and character in a human face.

 impulsive desire we all have to want to touch, and the inherent